 The exterior display demonstrates advancements in LED technology combined with the energy saving benefits of our Smart External system.
 The “night-time “ facility enables the visitor to see at first hand the advantages of programmable presence and ambient light sensing.

-The Mental health bedroom demonstrates the capability of Human Centric Lighting in an anti-ligature and impact resistant environment.
+The Mental health bedroom demonstrates the capability of Human Centric Lighting in an ligature-resistant and impact resistant environment.
 Human Centric Lighting is the ability to promote a person’s well-being, mood and health through lighting, principally through altering illuminance levels and colour temperature to help alleviate the disruption of a person’s circadian rhythm.

 Thorlux is proud to manufacture in the UK and uses a mixture of traditional and modern processes.
 Metal punching and bending machines, in house powder coating and a robotic wiring machine are to name just some of the techniques employed.